 Resplendent with glittering costumes, lavish sets and Leon Minkus' sweeping score, this colorful production is Russian ballet at its most powerful and thrilling, transporting audiences to a make-believe Spain where dancing dryads, gypsies, and knights will delight audiences.

-Ticket price for Sisterhood members is $38 and you can register and pay here.
+Ticket price for Sisterhood members is $38.

 DEADLINE to purchase tickets is April 2nd.